dapensoft/pyorlib/docs/index.md

 ## Get Started Today!

 <p style='text-align: justify;' markdown>
-    &emsp;&emsp;Are you ready to get started with mathematical modeling and optimization using PyORlib?
+    &emsp;&emsp;Are you ready to dive into the operation research and optimization modeling world with PyORlib?
 Follow these steps to integrate PyORlib into your project and start leveraging its powerful modeling tools.
 Click the button below to navigate to the PyORlib Getting Started page and explore detailed instructions, examples, and more:
 </p>